-During the financial year ended 31 October 2015, one meeting was held, which was attended by all members of the Nomination Committee and the activities of the Nomination Committee include the following:-
+During the financial year ended 31 October 2014, one meeting was held, which was attended by all members of the Nomination Committee and the activities of the Nomination Committee include the following:-

-NOMINATION COMMITTEE AND TERMS OF REFERENCE

 - assessed the effectiveness of the Board as a whole, the Committees of the Board and the contribution of each individual director.
-Evaluation and assessment forms were distributed to all Directors for completion and the Chairman of the Nomination Committee had reviewed these evaluation and assessment forms;

-- assessed the independence of its Independent Directors;

-- reviewed the performance of its Executive Directors;

-- reviewed and recommended the re-election of Mr Hau Hock Khun and Ms Rita Tai Lai Ling who shall retire by rotation at the forthcoming Annual General Meeting;

-- reviewed and recommended that Mr Chu Kan who has served as Independent Non-Executive Director for a cumulative term of more than nine (9) years to continue to act as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012.
+Evaluation and assessment forms were distributed to all Directors for completion and the Chairman of the Nomination Committee had reviewed these evaluation and assessment forms; - assessed the independence of its Independent Directors; - reviewed the performance of its Executive Directors; - reviewed and recommended the re-election of Mr Tan Lye Huat and Ms Tan Sook Yee who shall retire by rotation at the forthcoming Annual General Meeting; - reviewed and recommended the re-election of Mr Chew Yock Fat who shall retire by casual vacancy at the forthcoming Annual General Meeting and - reviewed and recommended that Mr Chu Kan who has served as Independent Non-Executive Director for a cumulative term of more than nine (9) nines to continue to act as Independent Non-Executive Director of the Company pursuant to the Malaysian Code on Corporate Governance 2012.